EAS Valve Block Renew

 Leak Testing

-With the compressor running, and adjusting the vehicle to different heights, spray all connections with a mixture of soapy water and look for leaks indicated by bubbles on the connections.
+With the compressor running, and adjusting the vehicle to different heights, spray all connections with soapy water and look for leaks indicated by bubbles on the connections.

-If you find a leak, push and pull the air line connector and test again.
-If the leak persists, cut a couple of mm off the line to give a nice square connection.
+If you find a leak, push/pull the air line connector and test again.
+If the leak persists, cut a couple of mm off the line to give a nice square-on connection.
+Remember to chamfer the end (1-2mm) on a freshly cut air line to minimise risk of damaging the o-rings.

 To avoid flattening the battery, leave the engine running while doing these tests.